The following is from my short story collection, 7 or 8 More Ways to End the World, which is available on Amazon for $.99.

 I wonder how far along in the process my family has gotten.
 And if they’ll recognize me when we finally meet.

-7 or 8 More Ways to End the World is available as an ebook and paperback on Amazon, as is my previous collection, 7 or 8 Ways to End the World.
+7 or 8 More Ways to End the World is available as an ebook and paperback, as is my previous collection, 7 or 8 Ways to End the World.